he City Watch

 better suited for them this is largely dependant on the Officer in charge and

 the greater needs of the city.
-All in all, the Watchmen are a large pool of men
+All in all, the Watchmen are a pool of people

 that are assigned and reassigned to different task forces as required, not